ilhambo/.comDocumentation/SetUp/visualstudio.md

 Make sure you then commit your updated .gitignore file to your local umbraco.io repository.
 It is important that you do not deploy any .csproj (or .vbproj, etc.) files to your site.
 If you do your site may become unresponsive while the deploy proces attempts to parse the file contents.

 ##Getting Ready to deploy your updates
+Now that you've added your own touch to your site, and thoroughly tested of course, you're ready to deploy to your umbraco.io development site.
+The key thing to remember is that you'll commit anything that is required by your site to the local git repository and will not commit source or project files.
+That means you'll add .dll files to the repository, which is typically something you wouldn't do with a source code repository.

+Once you have everything your site will need commited you can follow the [deployment workflow](/Deployments/index.md) to complete the deployment.